PowerShell/PSArm/README.md

 Full, tested examples are available in the [examples directory](examples).

-A simple example for creating a network interface, which can be found [here](examples/network-interface):
+A simple example for creating a network interface, which can also be found [here](examples/network-interface):

 ```powershell
 # network-interface.psarm.ps1